mailjet/api-documentation/guides/_send-api.md

 To attach files, use the properties <code>Attachments</code> or <code>InlinedAttachments</code>.
 When using <code>Attachments</code>, the attachment will be separately added as a file and the recipient should click on it in order to see it.
-Normally, the inlined attachment(s) should be visible directly in the body of the message, but this depends on the recipient's email client behaviour.
+Normally, the inlined attachment(s) should be visible directly in the body of the message, but this depends on the recipient's email client behavior.
 In both calls, the content needs to be Base64 encoded.
 You also need to specify the MIME type and a file name.